 Three Steps to Get Started

 Communicate with Confidence

-MS, CCC-SLP, COM
+MS, CCC-SLP, COM, TOM

 Rian Chatterton has worked as a Speech-Language Pathologist for the past 14-years.
 Rian has worked in a variety of settings.
 She earned her Bachelor of Science in Speech Language Pathology and Audiology in 2002 from Idaho State University.
 In 2004 she completed her Masters degree in Speech-Language Pathologist from Idaho State University.
 Rian has experience working with children, adolescents, and adults with a variety of communication disorders.
 She has specialized in areas of Autism Spectrum Disorders, Augmentative and Alternative Communication and Orofacial Myofunctional Disorders.
 Rian took over ownership of Boise Speech and Hearing Clinic in the summer of 2013.

 Rian holds a Certificate of Clinical Competence (CCC) from the American Speech-Language Hearing Association (ASHA) and a State of Idaho License for Speech Language Pathology.
 In 2016 Rian completed her certification process with the International Association of Orofacial Myology (IAOM) and is now 1 of 2 Certified Orofacial Myologists in the state of Idaho.